 - Create a standard library structure for your snippets.
 This is a more complex endeavor, and it runs into maintenance problems of its own.
 But it will be precisely what you need as your snippet library grows.
 For example, you might create snippets by product, and then enforce a naming convention for the snippets that get stored within that bucket.

-Of course, these suggestions are not universal by any stretch; you will need to tailor them to your situation, and it will be important to exercise restraint in going too far with them.
+Of course, these “best practices” are not universal by any stretch; you will need to tailor them, and it will be important to exercise restraint when doing so.
 If you find yourself in situation where you have over a hundred snippets to manage, the maintenance overhead grows exponentially.
 This is especially the case if your snippet library grows organically with little to no oversight or long-term strategy.
 That is one reason I have become less enamored of snippets in my old age, and more in favor of hyperlinks.
 Ask yourself whether you really a need a snippet or if you can solve the problem by writing a summary which then links to another page with details.
 Give it thought, use your imagination, test it out.
 What you should not do is rush the process or dismiss it as simple and benign.